wojtryb/Shortcut-Composer/README.md

 ## Modifying default plugin behaviour

 ### Tweaking the global parameters
-Shortcut-Composer comes with a settings dialog available from krita topbar: **Tools > Scripts > Shortcut Composer Settings**.
+Shortcut-Composer comes with a settings dialog available from krita topbar: **Tools > Scripts > Configure Shortcut Composer**.
 The dialog allows to change the following aspects of actions:

 - Preset pie-menus mapping
   - `Tag (red)` - tag to be used in red preset pie-menu